emiarbol/galaxy_virologist_training/exercises/02_quality.md

 <p align="center"><img src="images/artic_filter.png" alt="nanofilt_run" width="900"></p>

+#### 2.2.2.
+Nanoplot

-Now we are going to repeat NanoPlot on filtered data:
+Now we are going to run NanoPlot on filtered data:

 1. Search for the **Nanoplot** tool and select **NanoPlot Plotting suite for Oxford Nanopore sequencing data and alignments**
 2. Run the tool as follows: